zonca/italianschoolsd-website/site/content/classes.md

 We rely on word-of-mouth to get people to know our programs, please [help us by sharing our flyer]( {{< ref "news/italian-class-enrollment-2024-2025-open.md" >}} )

+## (New!)
+Spanish classes for kids 2nd-6th grade

+We are excited to announce that we now offer Spanish classes for kids in grades 2nd-6th.
+These classes are designed for children who want to learn Spanish as a second language.
+Instruction will be provided in a fun and interactive way, focusing on vocabulary building, pronunciation, and conversational skills, getting the students ready to successfully transition to Spanish classes in middle school.
+No previous knowledge of Spanish necessary.

+For more information and to enroll, please visit our [Spanish classes page](/spanish).

 ## Italian Heritage classes for kids TK-6

 > “*La lingua e' l'ultima proprieta' di chi parte per sempre*”